-Since the passing of the Children’s Act 2005, a lot more work is still needed to ensure all Gambian youth benefit form their rights as enshrined in the Act.
-The paths that Gambian adolescents face are as varied as their backgrounds and unfortunately economic status and gender plays a great determining factor.
+Although the country has the Children’s Act of 2005, a lot of work is still required to ensure that all Gambian adolescents benefit from their rights as enshrined in the Act.
+The challenges that adolescents face in the Gambia are as varied as their backgrounds, and their situation is often exacerbated by their economic status and gender violence and discrimination.

-Those that have the economic and motivational backing complete secondary school and attend university.
+Adolescents who have the economic and motivational backing often complete secondary school and attend university.
 The ratio of girls’ to boys’ attendance of secondary school does not yet match that of primary school enrolment.
 Only 87 girls out of every 100 boys attend secondary school – that indicates a 13 per cent gap in gender parity.
-Adolescents, who don't pursue university after completion of secondary school or discontinues after completion of primary school may attend vocational schools in fields such as health care and computer literacy, while adolescents with little formal education follow vocational paths in the traditional industry such as tailoring and fishery.
-Those who never attended school find themselves with limited options, often following family work in farming and livestock.

 Traditional Practices Harmful to Women and Girls

 Although it is more common in rural areas than urban, early marriage is a harsh reality for many girls under the age of 18 in The Gambia.
-About 48 per cent of girls marry before age 18.
+About 46.5 per cent of girls marry before age 18 (MICS 2010).

-Early marriage imposes an adult lifestyle unto girls, of which many of them are not prepared for, both mentally and physically.
-Child marriage compromises a girl’s health, often resulting in early pregnancy which can lead to reproductive health complications, isolation, and sometimes death.
-The majority of married girls end up being children raising children.
-They miss out on education and perform heavy amounts of domestic work.
+Early marriage imposes an adult lifestyle unto adolescent girls, for which many are not prepared, both mentally and physically.
+Early marriage compromises a girl’s health, often resulting in early pregnancy which can lead to reproductive health complications, isolation, and sometimes death.
+The majority of married girls end up being “children raising children”.
+They not only miss out on education, but also face heavy amounts of domestic work.

-Female genital mutilation/cutting (FGM/C) is the partial or total removal of the female external genitalia or other injury to the female genital organs.
-Some ethnic groups perform FGM/C as a girl’s right of passage.
-In total, about 80 per cent of girls in The Gambia had experienced some form of FGM/C.
+Girls and women also contend with female genital mutilation/cutting (FGM/C), which is the partial or total removal of the female external genitalia or injury to the female genital organs.
+Some ethnic groups perform FGM/C as a girl’s rite of passage.
+In total, 76.3 (MICS 2010) per cent of girls in The Gambia had experienced some form of FGM/C.

-UNICEF works with NGO, Tostan Gambia to end harmful traditional practices such as early marriage, child pregnancy, and FGM/C through a holistic human rights approach using informal education.
+UNICEF works with the non-governmental organization, Tostan, to end harmful traditional practices such as early marriage, child pregnancy, and FGM/C through a holistic human rights approach using informal education.

-With the government and NGO partners, UNICEF supports a Life Skills programme, targeting adolescents.
-The educational project educated youth on HIV/AIDS as well as issues and realities surrounding the virus to empower both male and female adolescents.
-Youth learn to make proper decisions in life especially when it comes to safe sex, abstinence.
-The programme works to cancel ignorance and stigmas towards HIV/AIDS.
+With the government and NGO partners, UNICEF supports a Life Skills programme, targeting both male and female adolescents with empowering information on HIV/AIDS as well as issues and realities surrounding the virus.
+Adolescents learn to make proper decisions in life especially when it comes to safe sex and abstinence.
+In addition, the programme works to cancel ignorance and stigmas towards HIV/AIDS.